OpenDDS/OpenDDS/docs/android.md

 ### Host Tools

-To cross-compile OpenDDS, host tools are required.
+To cross-compile OpenDDS, host tools are required to process IDL.
 The example above generates two copies of OpenDDS, one in `OpenDDS/build/host` and another in `OpenDDS/build/target`.
 If this is the case, then `$HOST_DDS` will be the absolute path to `build/host` and `$DDS_ROOT` will be the absolute path to `build/target`.